 In addition to malicious hijacks, common configuration errors often result in large-scale “BGP leaks” in which routing information is exchanged in violation of contracted business policies and engineered network capacity designs.
 These leaks often result in wide-scale outages that affect entire national-scale communication infrastructures for hours.

-NIST, in collaboration with the Department of Homeland Security Science and Technology Directorate, is working closely with the internet industry to design, standardize and foster deployment of extensions to BGP to address these security and robustness issues.
+NIST, in collaboration with the Department of Homeland Security Science and Technology Directorate (DHS S&T), is working closely with the internet industry to design, standardize and foster deployment of extensions to BGP to address these security and robustness issues.

 NIST staff are leading contributors to the development of Internet Engineering Task Force (IETF) specifications for BGP protocol extensions to mitigate malicious attacks and route leaks.
 NIST developed reference implementations, test systems, measurement tools, performance analyses and deployment guidance are serving as a catalyst for the emerging global deployment of these critical technologies.